Beet Hummus

 Chop the Vegetables

-Peel the skin from the beet using a fork to hold the beet in place.
+Peel the pores and skin from the beet utilizing a fork to carry the beet in place.

 cutting skin from beet using knife and fork on cutting boardcutting skin from beet using knife and fork on cutting board